openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/kaldi_specific/Aspire_Tdnn_Model.md

 ## Converting an ASpIRE Chain TDNN Model to IR

-Generate the Intermediate Representation (IR) of the model by running the Model Optimizer with the following parameters:
+Generate the Intermediate Representation of the model by running Model Optimizer with the following parameters:
 ```sh
  mo --input_model exp/chain/tdnn_7b/final.mdl --output output
 ```